theuni/bitcoin/depends/README.md

     RAPIDCHECK: build rapidcheck (experimental, requires cmake)
     HOST_ID_SALT: Optional salt to use when generating host package ids
     BUILD_ID_SALT: Optional salt to use when generating build package ids
+    NO_CLEANUP_PREVIOUS: Don't delete previous versions of built packages

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
 In this case, `--disable-wallet`.